g-eoj/ssu_preserves/README_UPDATED.md

 #### classify.py

-classify.py now given an image will apply distortions to it and will make a prediction based on the average confidence of the distorted and original images.
+classify.py now given an image will apply distortions to it and will make a prediction based on the average confidence of the distorted and original image.

 #### classify_directory.py